StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ### Getting Started

 1. Install the plugin and enable it.
-2. Set your language and the template for the insert in the settings (and the other settings as well if you want).
+2. Go to the settings and set your default language and the template for the insert (and the other settings as well if you want).
 3. Start searching/linking/reading :)

 ### Commands